electron/electron/docs/tutorial/notifications.md

 ## Linux

-Notifications are sent using `libnotify`, it can show notifications on any desktop environment that follows [Desktop Notifications Specification][notification-spec], including Cinnamon, Enlightenment, Unity, GNOME, KDE.
+Notifications are sent using `libnotify` which can show notifications on any desktop environment that follows [Desktop Notifications Specification][notification-spec], including Cinnamon, Enlightenment, Unity, GNOME, KDE.